-During my time as a restaurant chef, Tortellini and Broccoli with an Alfredo Sauce was always one of the popular dishes on the menu.
+During my time as a restaurant chef, Broccoli Tortellini Alfredo was always one of the popular dishes on the menu.
 The cost was lower because it was basically a pasta dish and everyone kind of fooled themselves into thinking it was healthy because it had broccoli in it!
 Hey, whatever works for you is ok with me.

 The truth about most restaurant-style dishes is the majority of them are pretty easy to make and can be on your dinner table in a relatively short time.
 The trick to most dishes I made during my restaurant days was having the ingredients on hand and ready to use.
 Once you’ve got that taken care of most of the work is done.

 That’s when the magic happens in the kitchen and you start having fun cooking up delicious dishes for your friends and family!
 And trust me the happier you are in the kitchen the better the food will taste.
 You’ll also enjoy spending time in the kitchen and before long you’ll be making dinner all the time and saving a lot of money along the way!

 Start by gathering the ingredients you’ll need to make broccoli tortellini alfredo.
 In chef speak we call this the mise en place which loosely translates to everything in its place.

 The broccoli and tortellini need to be par-cooked so you could prep your ingredients earlier in the day or the day before making the cooking process quick and easy.

 Do I have to use Heavy Cream?

 No, you don’t.
 You can use light cream and even low-fat Greek yogurt.

 *FYI, you can’t heat Greek yogurt, it turns to liquid.
 If you want to use yogurt heat the tortellini and broccoli in a little milk with the seasonings.
 Then toss the mixture with Romano cheese and low-fat yogurt.